In the 1870s in Paris, France, a new art movement emerged which was in sheer contrast with the ideas of the Realism artists of the previous decades.

 Edgar Degas (1834-1917) is mostly known for his pastel drawings and oil paintings, but also created various other works of art such as bronze sculptures, prints, and drawings.
 Even though he is now referred to as being one of the leading artists of the Impressionist art movement, he didn’t refer to himself as such and preferred to be called a Realist artist.

 His favorite subject was that of dancers and unlike just about all other famous Impressionist artists, he rarely painted outdoors.
 What’s also remarkable is that he had academic training and initially wanted to become a history painter.
 He eventually became one of the ultimate masters in the painting of movement, a feature that defined Impressionist art.

 5. Alfred Sisley

 Alfred Sisley (1839-1899) was a British Impressionist painter who was born in France and lived and worked there for most of his life as well.
 He’s famously known for his outdoor painting and became one of the most prolific Impressionist landscape painters of his time.

 He was born in Paris and many of his most famous works were painted here, most notably the Seine and its bridges in what were then the suburbs of the city.
 He also has a similar series in London and the River Thames.
 His work is defined by tranquility and the fascinating use of colors which intensified as his career progressed.

 6. Camille Pissarro

-Camille Pissarro (1830-1903) was a Danish-French artist who had a prolific career as both an Impressionist and later a Post-Impressionist painter.
+Camille Pissarro (1830-1903) was a Danish-French artist who produced amazing paintings as both an Impressionist and later a Neo-Impressionist painter.
 He was sort of an ambassador of the Impressionist movement and started a group of about 15 like-minded artists in the early 1870s, earning him the nickname the “dean of the Impressionist painters.”